gvwilson/thirdbit/src/fiction/iffy/index.md

 "T minus fifteen seconds," the mechanical voice announced.

 He stood and took a step toward the superconducting ring.
-The lights in his temple flared like fireworks, sending him to his knees.
+The lights in his temple flared, sending him to his knees.
 He locked eyes with Iffy,
 the anguish in his a counterpoint to the fear in hers.